GoogleChrome/web.dev/src/site/content/en/learn/pwa/app-design/index.md

 - Dock, TaskBar, or Multi-task panels (all operating systems).

-When creating the icon for your Progressive Web App make sure its icon is platform-agnostic, as each operating system can render icons and apply different shape masks to them, like the ones in the image below.
+When creating the icon for your Progressive Web App make sure they're platform-agnostic, as each operating system can apply different shape masks to them, such as the ones in the image below.

 {% Img src="image/RK2djpBgopg9kzCyJbUSjhEGmnw1/geo6MZwaWvNDRFJe6cvF.png", alt="PWA icons in different shapes for different platforms.", width="800", height="207" %}